WrRaThY/ph-assignment/frontend/README.md

 # PH Assignment - frontend

 ## Technologies used
-I've chosen Angular5, because it's the latest, stable version of this framework.
+* I've chosen Angular5, because it's the latest, stable version of this framework.
 I have some production experience with AngularJS and gone over tutorials in Angular 2, 4 and 5, so this sounds like a safe choice

-I thought about React, but chose not to go with it because:
+* I thought about React, but chose not to go with it because:
-- I have just a couple of days of experience with it
+  * I have just a couple of days of experience with it
-- I really enjoy writing in TypeScript
+  * I really enjoy writing in TypeScript
-- `Angular CLI` is a better tool than `create-react-app`
+  * `Angular CLI` is a better tool than `create-react-app`
-- TS/Angular IntelliJ IDEA support seems to be better
+  * TS/Angular IntelliJ IDEA support seems to be better

-I thought about using good, old JSPs or Faces, but lets be honest - where is the fun in that? :)
+* I thought about using good, old JSPs or Faces, but lets be honest - where is the fun in that? :)
 Since I'm spending my private time on it I can learn something new along the way - hence Angular5.

-I also used [Angular CLI](https://github.com/angular/angular-cli), which makes setting up a project like this one a pleasure.
+* I also used [Angular CLI](https://github.com/angular/angular-cli), which makes setting up a project like this one a pleasure.
 This short documentation also uses what was generated with Angular CLI.

+* [Bulma](https://bulma.io/) helped me with styling, because Boostrap is just everywhere and I wanted to learn something new.
+The design even follows RWD rules.
+Mostly... :)

 ## Development server
 Run `ng serve` for a dev server.